anyatarascina/pyRVtest/README.md

 * Firm id - Upstream: same as Firm id - Downstream but for wholesale price or quantity behavior
 * VI id = name of dummy variable indicating whether retailer and manufacturer are vertically integrated.

+Now that the problem is set up, we can run the test, which we do with the following code
 ````
 testing_results = testing_problem.solve(
     demand_adjustment = 'no',